-Are there any special precautions cancer patients or other immunocompromised people should take to avoid catching or spreading monkeypox?
+Are there any special precautions cancer patients or other immunocompromised people should take to avoid catching or spreading mpox?

 Avoid direct contact with anyone who has an unexplained rash.
 Wash your hands frequently, and, if possible, avoid going to countries with a high level of transmission.

-What should cancer patients do if they think they’ve been exposed to or infected with monkeypox?
+What should cancer patients do if they think they’ve been exposed to or infected with mpox?